Mission 30 · Stage 3

 Try it

-• Change numberA or numberB in Code lab and re-run!
+• Change numberA or numberB in the Code lab and run again!

 Peek at code